Skip to content

 Creating a Branch

-Each build is also associated with a branch.
+Each build is associated with a branch.
 The branch represents the particular change you're testing.
 A build can be thought of as one implementation of that change.
 A given branch may have many builds associated with it.

 You can manually create a branch with the CLI: